Ai Weiwei: Life in Europe

 As of 2023, Ai lives in Montemor-o-Novo, Portugal.
 He still maintains a base in Cambridge, where his son attends school, and a studio in Berlin.
 Ai says he will stay in Portugal long-term "unless something happens".
+He briefly returned to China in late 2025-early 2026 to visit his mother, and did not encounter any persecution.
+In an interview with The Guardian about the trip, he criticised about what he thought is the same kind of censorship in European countries.
+In the same interview, he revealed he did not renounce his Chinese nationality.

 Ai sits on the Board of Advisors for the Committee for Freedom in Hong Kong (CFHK).

 Personal life

 Ai is married to artist Lu Qing.
 He has a son, Ai Lao, born in 2009 with filmmaker Wang Fen.
 Ai is fond of cats.

 Political activity and controversies

 Internet activities

 In 2005, Ai was invited to start blogging by Sina Weibo, the biggest internet platform in China.
 He posted his first blog on 19 November.
 For four years, he "turned out a steady stream of scathing social commentary, criticism of government policy, thoughts on art and architecture, and autobiographical writings."
 The blog was shut down by Sina on 28 May 2009.
 Ai then turned to Twitter and wrote prolifically on the platform, claiming at least eight hours online every day.
 He wrote almost exclusively in Chinese using the account @aiww.
 As of 31 December 2013, Ai has declared that he would stop tweeting but the account remains active in forms of retweets and Instagram posts.
 In 2013, Dale Eisinger of Complex ranked Ai's blog as the fourth greatest work of performance art ever, with the writer arguing, "Much in the way early performance artists documented with film and video, Ai used the prevalent medium of his time—the web—to examine the increasingly fine line between public life and the artist's work.
 Ai here used his presence to create something full and tangible rather than just a symbolic representation of his critique."
-In 2023, he created a mobile app to which gives users a picture of Ai's own middle finger which they can insert over another image of any place on earth (from Google Earth) which they disapprove of.
+In 2023, he created a mobile app which gives users a picture of Ai's own middle finger which they can insert over another image of any place on earth (from Google Earth) which they disapprove of.